danmalter/danmalter.github.io/_posts/2016-11-12-neuralnets.md

 summary(nn_mod1)
 ```

-This summary gives an example of the weights and biases values between each node.
+This summary gives an example of the weight and bias values between each node.
 The table can be read as: the bias value to the first hidden node is 0, the weight from the first input node to the first hidden node is -0.44, the weight from the second input node to the first hidden ndoe is -0.38, etc.

 ![plot of image2](/figure/2016-11-12-neuralnet/image2.png)